Arno Gasteiger tells stories with photographs.

 His geographic grasp of New Zealand and the South Pacific is unsurpassed in photographic circles.
 With this knowledge, plus his eye for intimate and poignant human detail, he was quickly noticed by international magazines and commercial companies in Europe and the USA.

 Over the last 15 years Arno has specialised in location photography for commercial and editorial clients.
-These include GEO (Germany & France), Spiegel, Australian Geographic, Smithsonian (USA), Merian (Germany), The New York Times, Rexel, Fletcher Challenge and Tourism New Zealand.
+These include GEO (Germany, France, Finland, Spain), Spiegel, Australian Geographic, Smithsonian (USA), Merian (Germany), The New York Times, Rexel, Fletcher Challenge and Tourism New Zealand.

 Books are Arno's favourite medium for exploring ideas and presenting a coherent body of work.
 Arno is the co-author of nine books, one of which, CENTRAL, won the illustrative category of New Zealand's prestigious 2004 Montana Book Awards.
 His work is widely exhibited in his new home of New Zealand as well as in Australia, Germany and France.